ethereum-optimism/community-hub/src/docs/developers/bridge/messaging.md

 contract, which then sends a call to the [`CanonicalTransactionChain`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/L1/rollup/CanonicalTransactionChain.sol).
 This cost is ultimately determined by gas prices on Ethereum when you're sending the cross-chain transaction.

-An L1 to L2 message is expected to trigger contract execution on L2, and that contract execution costs gas.
+A L1 to L2 message is expected to trigger contract execution on L2, and that contract execution costs gas.
 The first 1.92 million gas on L2 is free.
 The vast majority of L1 to L2 calls spend less than the 1.92 million, so nothing further is required.